ShreyPandit/Lipschitz_Adaptive_Learning_Rate/README.md

 Yedida, Rahul, and Snehanshu Saha.
 "A novel adaptive learning rate scheduler for deep neural networks." arXiv preprint arXiv:1902.07399 (2019).
 <br>
 Using keras and Tensorflow .
 Main function is lr_scheduler which uses the callback of LRScheduler.
 All the code can be found in this repository . <br>
+The research paper that has been implemented is also uploaded <br>
 The summary sheet is made which contains the result for all of the datasets.<br>
 The datasets on which this LALR is implemented are:-<br>
 <ul>